dnsimple/dnsimple-support/content/articles/registering-domain.markdown

 ##### To register a new domain

 1. Log into DNSimple with your user credentials.
-1. Click on your avatar on the top-right, and on the drop-down menu select the account.
+1. If you have more than one account, select the relevant one.
 1. On the top-nav menu click the <label>Domains</label> tab
 1. Click <label>Register a Domain</label>.
 1. Fill out the domain name.